Katanasoldier/YourBreak/README.md

 <img src="doc_assets/svg/top_banner.svg">

+---

+# ⚠️ Project Status Notice ⚠️

+### YourBreak is currently indefinitely paused by me as I am focusing on backend development.
+Others are welcome to contribute if they wish, but I will not be adding new features for now.

+---

 # YourBreak (v0.9)

 > "Whatever you do, work at it with all your heart, as working for the Lord, not for human masters." - Colossians 3:23